The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): AtLAST antenna optics

 \subsection{Evolution of the optical design}

 We initially considered several approaches for the optical design before making a down-selection, as detailed in AtLAST Memo \#1 \citep{AtLAST_memo_1}.
-These included a Cassegrain, a Nasmyth, a three-mirror symmetric approach similar to that taken by the Vera Rubin Observatory, and a three-mirror off-axis approach inspired in part by the design of the 100-m Green Bank Telescope (GBT; \citealt{White2022}), which has 2 mirrors, and the CMB-S4 Three Mirror Anastigmatic design \citep[TMA; ][]{Padin2018, Gallardo2024tma}.
+These included a Cassegrain, a Nasmyth, a three-mirror symmetric approach similar to that taken by the Vera Rubin Observatory, and a three-mirror off-axis approach inspired in part by the design of the 100-m Green Bank Telescope (GBT; \citealt{White2022}), which has two mirrors, and the CMB-S4 Three Mirror Anastigmatic design \citep[TMA; ][]{Padin2018, Gallardo2024tma}.

-Due to the size, mass, and overall feasibility considerations outlined in the memo, we converged on a Ritchey-Chr{\'e}tien design which optimizes the compactness of the structure while achieving a wide field of view.
-For comparison, AtLAST's geometric FoV is roughly $500\times$ larger than that of the 50-meter Large Millimeter Telescope/Gran Telescopio Millimetrico {\it Alfonso Serrano} \citep[LMT/GTM;][]{KaercherBaars2000}.
+Due to the size, mass, and overall feasibility considerations outlined in the memo, we converged on a Ritchey-Chr{\'e}tien design which optimizes the compactness of the structure while achieving a wide FoV.
+For comparison, AtLAST's geometric FoV is roughly $500\times$ larger than that of the 50-meter LMT/GTM.
 We note that historically, though the Ritchey-Chr{\'e}tien design was developed in the early 1900's for visible wavelength telescopes, it was developed essentially for the same reason AtLAST chose to adopt it now.
 The Ritchey-Chr{\'e}tien optical design reduces coma and maximizes the FoV, allowing much larger images to be taken than with traditional parabolic reflectors \citep{Wilson1996}.
-In this sense, AtLAST is among the first large submm telescopes to be designed specifically for wide field imaging.
+In this sense, AtLAST is among the first large (sub)millimeter telescopes to be designed specifically for wide field imaging.